sixeyed/docker4.net/lessons/section-02/02-02-packaging-pre-built-apps.md

 ## Debug the problem

-You can connect to the container to check the configuration setting.
+You can connect to the container to check the configuration settings.

 _Run an interactive session in the container:_